 In the 1997 Separations NPRM, the Commission noted that the network infrastructure by that time had become vastly different from the network and services used to define the cost categories appearing in the Commission's part 36 jurisdictional separations rules, and that the separations process codified in part 36 was developed during a time when common carrier regulation presumed that interstate and intrastate telecommunications service must be provided through a regulated monopoly.
 Thus, the Commission initiated a proceeding with the goal of reviewing comprehensively the Commission's part 36 procedures to ensure that they meet the objectives of the 1996 Act.
 The Commission sought comment on the extent to which legislative changes, technological changes, and market changes might warrant comprehensive reform of the separations process.
-Because over twelve years have elapsed since the closing of the comment cycle on the 1997 Separations NPRM, and over eight years have elapsed since the imposition of the freeze, and because the industry has experienced myriad changes during that time, we ask that commenters, in their comments on the present NPRM, comment on the impact of a further extension of the freeze.
+Because of the significant lapse of time since the imposition of the freeze, and because the industry has experienced myriad changes during that time, including reform of universal service and intercarrier compensation, we ask that commenters, in their comments on the present FNPRM, comment on the impact of a further extension of the freeze.

-The purpose of proposed extension of the freeze is to ensure that the Commission's separations rules meet the objectives of the 1996 Act, and to allow the Commission additional time to consider changes that may need to be made to the separations process in light of changes in the law, technology, and market structure of the telecommunications industry.
+The purpose of proposed extension of the freeze is to allow the Commission additional time to consider changes that may need to be made to the separations process in light of changes in the law, regulation, technology, and market structure of the telecommunications industry.